itsiktsarfati/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 - [Entity List](/articles/TDM/tdm_gui/18_load_task_requested_entities_regular_mode.md#entities-list) : provide a list of entities separated by a comma instead of the task's entity list.
 Note that the Entity List can only contain one entity ID when executing a task with a Synthetic selection method.
 - [Selection  Method](/articles/TDM/tdm_gui/25_task_tdmdb_tables.md#requested-entities-columns) : set the overridden selection method to 'L' (Entity List), when overriding the task's Entity List, except for a task with a Synthetic selection method.
 It is possible to provide a single entity in the Entity List to clone the entity by the task with the Synthetic selection method.
 - [Number of Entities](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#number-of-entities) : change the number of entities to be processed by the task execution.
-This parameter is only relevant for Load tasks when the entitylist override parameter is not set.
+This parameter is only relevant for Load tasks when the **entitylist** override parameter is not set.

-Note that the TDM supports overriding the task execution parameters only when invoking the start task execution API outside the TDM GUI. **Currently this option is not supported when executing the task using the TDM GUI.**
+Note that TDM supports overriding the task execution parameters only when invoking the start task execution API outside the TDM GUI. **Currently this option is not supported when executing the task using the TDM GUI.**

 ### Validate the Task Execution Parameters

-The API validates the overridden parameters with the user's permissions on the task's environments:
+This API validates the overridden parameters with the user's permissions on the task's environments:

 - Overrides the source and/or target environments: check the user's permissions on the new environments and verify that the user has permissions to run the task on the environments.
 - The task's environments are not overridden: check the user's permissions on the task's environments  and verify that the user has permissions to run the task on the environments.